 A global snapshot of governance performance and trends

-Western European dominance: Sweden (#1), Netherlands (#2), Denmark (#3), Norway (#4), and Switzerland (#5) occupy the top five positions
+Western European still profit from historical rule-of-law applications: Norway (#1), Netherlands (#2), Denmark (#3), Luxembourg (#4), and Estonia (#5) occupy the top five positions

 Explore how countries compare across governance indicators